-7.6.2 Mellanox and Intel True Scale OFED Stack Installation Using The Bright Computing Repository
+7.6.2 Mellanox OFED Stack Installation Using The Bright Computing Repository

-Package names: mlnx-ofed41, mlnx-ofed42, mlnx-ofed43, mlnx-ofed44, mlnx-ofed45, mlnx-ofed46, mlnx-ofed47, mlnx-ofed50, intel-truescale-ofed is used to indicate where the administrator must carry out a substitution.
-Depending on the vendor and version used, the substitution is one of the following:
+Package names: mlnx-ofed47, mlnx-ofed49, mlnx-ofed50, mlnx-ofed51 is used to indicate where the administrator must carry out a substitution.
+For Mellanox, the substitution is one of the following:

-The Mellanox or Intel True Scale OFED stacks are installed and configured by Bright Cluster Manager in an identical way as far as the administrator is concerned.
+The Mellanox stacks are installed and configured by Bright Cluster Manager in an identical way as far as the administrator is concerned.
 In this section (section 7.6.2):